getodk/governance/TOOL-GOVERNANCE.md

 The tool is required to, within a 3 month period:

-- Change its name to begin with “ODK” and reflect this change in all notable or prominent places where the tool appears.
+- Change its name to begin with "ODK" and reflect this change in all notable or prominent places where the tool appears.
 - Move its code repository to reside with the other repositories in ODK.
 - Submit a pull request adding the tool alongside the other tools on the ODK website.
 - Submit a pull request adding the tool to the ODK documentation site.
 If full documentation is not yet available, at least a minimal description of the tool and its purpose should be added as a placeholder for future, fuller documentation.